fe2s/xap-hot-deploy/README.md

 Tool will restart all processing units defined by user.

 New files will be copied to the deploy folder.
-After that application will define all processing units and restart them.
+After that application will discover all processing units and restart them.

 Stateful PU restart.
 ---
-1. Tool defines all processing unit instances and identifies their space mode.
+1. Tool discover all processing unit instances and identifies their space mode.
 2. All backups restarted
 3. All primaries restarted.
 If 'double_restart' option enabled, primaries restarted twice to return to the original state.